 People and search engines love relevant content.
 Writing posts that tell people how to do something encourages them to share.
 Useful content also does well in search engines.
 The more posts that you write that people may be searching for, the more traffic your site will get.
 Some webmasters make the mistake of simply stuffing their sites with keywords, hoping to attract the attention of the search engines.
 This method doesn’t work.
 Don’t write your articles, blog postings and product descriptions for the search engines.
 Create content that gives your readers useful info.
 Most searchers use Google to gather information.
 I have posts that were written years ago that still rank well in Google searches because people are still searching for those topics.

-Use Google Analytics to find out what search terms are bringing people to your site.
+Use a good keyword tool to find out what search terms are bringing people to your site.
 Also, write about hot topics that you know people are searching for.
 Of course, only include these if it is relevant to your niche.

 Include Great Graphics

 People are visual creatures.
 Breaking up the monotony of text on text is important.
 Include great original or royalty free photos, or Pinterest ready images in every post.
 Not sure where to get started?
 Check out my posts below for some helpful info:

 You can also consider creating Infographics for your blog posts.

 We should all care about our stats, and what they mean for our sites.
 Google is the most important of all the search engines out there, so it’s natural to focus on it.
 We need to be aware of any changes that Google makes to its algorithm.
 Unfortunately for us, Google makes changes on a regular basis.
 For example, the Google Possum update was released recently.
 We need to understand what these updates mean so that we know how they affect our site rankings.

 Don’t Go Crazy with External Links